How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 Lesson #4: Use and Customize Therapy Progress Notes Templates

-Some therapists might tell you that templates aren’t for them.
+Some therapists might tell you that progress notes templates aren’t for them.
 Usually they either haven’t found the right one for them, or haven’t been taught how to maximize its potential.
-If you’ve tried templates before and found that it didn’t align with the way you like to take notes – you can totally customize it so that it does.
+If you’ve tried templates before and found that it didn’t align with the way you like to take notes – you can customize it so that it does.

 Everyone has their own style and individual approach to therapy and note taking.
 Feel free to tweak templates as you see fit – if you like checkboxes, add those in for things you’d normally check off.
-The possibilities are endless – you can add areas for session themes, prescription medications, or your current treatment plan.
+The possibilities are endless.
+You can add areas for session themes, prescription medications, or your current treatment plan.
 If your client’s overall appearance is tied to their mental health and progress, you can include that too.

 Lesson #5: Write and Review

 Having multiple factors to consider and remember in order to write great and effective progress notes can feel counterproductive for some therapists.
-This could boil down to the fear of making a mistake or the desire to do things absolutely perfectly.
+This could boil down to the fear of making a mistake or the desire to do things perfectly.

 Like Nike is always saying – Just do it.